Welcome Home Program

 Using funds from the Affordable Housing Program, the Federal Home Loan Bank (FHLB) Cincinnati would like to help boost homeownership.
 The WHP funds will be available for reservation on a first-come, first-served basis beginning at 8:00 AM ET on March 1, 2021 and will remain available until all funds have been reserved.
 The grants are limited to $5,000 for all homebuyers and $7,500 for homebuyers who are honorably discharged veterans, active-duty military personnel, reservists, or surviving spouses of service personnel.

 A homebuyer would be eligible for the Welcome Home grant if all the following guidelines are met:

-- The total income for all occupants must be at or below 80% of the Mortgage Revenue Bond limit for the county and state where the property is located
+- The total income for all occupants who will reside in the home is at or below 80 percent of the Mortgage Revenue Bond limit for the county and state where the property is located

-- Homebuyer must contribute at least $500 of their own funds towards down payment and/or closing costs
+- The homebuyer must contribute at least $500 of their own funds toward down payment and/or closing costs, and

 * Heartland Bank is pleased to offer the Welcome Home Program through the Federal Home Loan Bank of Cincinnati.
 Home buyers may qualify for up to $5,000 in grant funds (or $7,500 for honorably discharged veterans and active duty military homebuyers) through the Welcome Home Program towards a down payment and closing costs.
 All loans are subject to credit approval.
 A low contribution towards closing costs will be required from the borrower.
 Other terms and conditions may apply.
 Program subject to termination at any time.